datastaxdevs/workshop-realtime-data-pipelines/README.md

 detect outliers and (by comparing text and number score of each review) users who presumably are trolling.

-In one shell try
+In one shell, try

     ./review_analyzer/review_analyzer.py -f 200 -o -r -t

-and then in another you launch the review generator with e.g.
+and then, in another, you launch the review generator with e.g.

     ./review_generator/review_generator.py -r 50